Mandy Majors: Founder and Executive Director

 Holly and Rando have been married for 23 years and have two amazing daughters ages 22 and 18.
 Holly is a professional photographer, traveler, writer and college football junkie.
 She has a passion for teaching parents the realities of growing up in this high-pressure, digital age.

 Holly is our “senior” member and is knee deep in teenage and young adult/college life challenges.
-She takes her role as mentor seriously and loves to remind us to stay reality-based and mindful about what the world is bringing to our kids’ lives.
+She takes her role as a mentor seriously and loves to remind us to stay reality-based and mindful about what the world is bringing to our kids’ lives.
 She has the gift of teaching (with a quirky sense of humor) and is a self-proclaimed book-aholic.